EnergyModelsX/EnergyModelsRenewableProducers.jl/docs/src/nodes/hydropower.md

 # [Hydropower storage node](@id nodes-hydro_power)

 The reference storage node, [`RefStorage`](@extref EnergyModelsBase.RefStorage) is quite flexible with respect to the individual storage behaviours, that is cyclic (both representative and strategic) or accumulating as it is included as parametric type using the individual *[storage behaviours](@extref EnergyModelsBase lib-pub-nodes-stor_behav)*.
-In addition, it allows for both charge and level different *[storage parameters](@extref EnergyModelsBase lib-pub-nodes-stor_par)*.
+In addition, it allows for modelling charge and storage level as different *[storage parameters](@extref EnergyModelsBase lib-pub-nodes-stor_par)*.
-It is however not possible at the moment to provide a discharge capacity required in hydropower modelling.
+It is, however, not possible at the moment to provide a discharge capacity required in hydropower modelling.
 Furthermore, it is not possible to include an inflow to the storage node, except through artifically creating a source node representing the water flowing into the node.

-Hence, it is necessary to include specific hydropower storage node
+Hence, it is necessary to include a specific hydropower storage node.

 ## [Introduced type and its field](@id nodes-hydro_power-fields)